TheLastGimbus/GooglePhotosTakeoutHelper/README.md

      # ssh/whatever to where you're running it
      cd Downloads  # folder with gpth
      chmod +x gpth  # add execute permission
-     ./gpth --input "/some/input/folder" --output "other/output/folder"
+     ./gpth --input "/some/input/folder" --output "other/output/folder" --albums "shortcuts"
+     # select which album solution you like - see --help for all of them
      ```

 You can check all cmd flags by running `gpth --help` - for exapmle, the `--divide-to-dates` flag